Voultapher/Presentations/MeetingC++2017/present.md

 <!-- .element: class="fragment" -->

 Note:
+- Crazy, assume we have reflection and constexpr blocks.
 - Via reflection or another mechanism, we accumulate all the types our function object is being instantiate with.
 - Then store the closure inside a variant like.
 - We know what kind of layout our object can have.
-- Just not which one it is at run time.
+- Just not which one it is at run time. >>
 - Only use as much space as we need.
-- No heap allocation.
+- No heap allocation. >>
 - The `static_cast` isn't hidden behind a function pointer.
 - The compiler can inline it like any regular function call.